Monday, November 28, 2016

 THE PRISONER OF AZKABAN has set a standard for all Harry Potter films in its world-building, visuals and firm grip on emotional and profound storytelling.
 And to this date, it remains the second-best instalment behind Deathly Hallows: Part II was magical and instantly timeless.

-One thing that stood out in this movie is Daniel Radcliffe's improved acting.
+One thing that stood out in this movie is Daniel Radcliffe and Emma Watson's improved acting.
 It marked the introduction of Michael Gambon as Dumbledore to continue the role from the late Richard Harris.
 It featured some actors like Gary Oldman, Emma Thompson and David Thewlis, whose characters like Sirius, Trelawney and Remus would go on and return in the following movies.
 It is John Williams' last film in the series for which he provided the background music, and he did not compose more of the later instalments after AZKABAN.

 It's so fortunate to see the feature again after a long wait, and still, it is for viewers who have read the books or even watched the whole film series.
 EXPECTO PATRONUM!